dusandjovanovic/-spark-yelp-dataset-sentiment-analysis/README.md

 Next thing needed is performing sentiment analysis based on tokenized arrays of extracted words in a form of mapping over every element with a shared method `DatasetUtils.IteratorSentiment` which will summarise sentiment values for all words in a certain review.

 Lastly, repartitioning is being done and the resulting RDD is outputted.

+The result can be found in the directory `output-01`.
 An excerpt from the output data is shown below.
 We can see that the second value in the pair represent a number as a result of a **sentiment analysis**.
 For example, for a review with an id of `-lFvxYOmAuZMOelAs0dwgw` and a corespoinding business with an id of `XJGMgs9Kh4kcgf8Oskiewg` this value is `18`

 ```sh
 ([-lFvxYOmAuZMOelAs0dwgw, ---1lKK3aKOuomHnwAkAow, XJGMgs9Kh4kcgf8Oskiewg],18)